-Get (almost) all the answers to your Year On questions—from how to apply to what you’ll do during your experience abroad.
+Get (almost) all the answers to your Year On questions below.

-To begin, simply fill out our online application so we can learn more about you and why you want to join Year On.
+To begin, simply fill out our online registration so we can learn more about you and why you want to join Year On.
 It only takes about 15 minutes from start to finish!

-Unlike college applications that can be daunting and time consuming, we’ve designed our application process to be as quick and easy as possible—while still getting to know you!
-Here are the steps that you can expect:
+Unlike college applications that can be daunting and time consuming, we’ve designed our registration process to be as quick and easy as possible:

 No, you don’t have to be accepted to college to participate in Year On.
-The program is geared towards high school graduates who are taking a semester prior to starting college, but you do not need to be enrolled or accepted in college to join the program.
-Should you wish to apply to college during or after the program, your coach can help you with your college application.
+The program is geared towards high school graduates who are taking time prior to starting college, but you do not need to be enrolled or accepted in college to join the program.
+Should you wish to apply to college during or after the program, our coaches can help you with your college application.

-After you've been admitted to the program and complete your program deposit, you'll speak with a member of our program team to finalize your Explore destination.
+After you've been confirmed in the program and submit your program deposit, you'll speak with a member of our program team to finalize your Explore destination.

 Yes, our fellows come from all types of socioeconomic backgrounds, and we aim to ensure access for all of them.
 To do this, we provide financial aid for families who cannot afford the full Year On tuition amount.

-To apply for Year On financial aid, simply complete the application for admission and submit your FAFSA results (also called the Student Aid Report) to email@example.com.
+To apply for Year On financial aid, simply submit your FAFSA results (also called the Student Aid Report) to email@example.com.
 You can fill out the FAFSA form at fafsa.ed.gov.
 We require no additional forms, which keeps the process as simple as possible.

 For more information on financial aid, please review these resources.

 We've had students from 19 different countries participate in the program, and in fact about 10% of our participants are international students.